JoseDelVallee/PhilipSanM/README.md

 <h1 align="center">Hi there 👀!</h1>

 Hello there, I'm Felipe Sanchez Martinez.
-I am an Artificial Intelligence student, with a particular interest in learning data science and having fun with competitive programing.
+I am an Artificial Intelligence engineer student, with a particular interest in learning data science and having fun with competitive programing.

 ## Languages and Tools.
 <p align="left">